pfrcks/machine-learning/Deep Learning.md

 Segmentation task is different from classification task because it requires predicting a class for each pixel of the input image, instead of only 1 class for the whole input.
 Classification needs to understand what is in the input (namely, the context).
 However, in order to predict what is in the input for each pixel, segmentation needs to recover not only what is in the input, but also where.

+Three common strategies are used:

+* Multiscale
+* Refinement
+* Upsampling

 #### FCN

 Fully Convolutional Networks (FCNs) owe their name to their architecture, which is built only from locally connected layers, such as convolution, pooling and upsampling.
 Note that no dense layer is used in this kind of architecture.
 This reduces the number of parameters and computation time.
 Also, the network can work regardless of the original image size, without requiring any fixed number of units at any stage, givent that all connections are local.
 To obtain a segmentation map (output), segmentation networks usually have 2 parts :